msabur/msabur/README.md

-- I’m @msabur
+- Studying computer science
-- I’m interested in ML, Linux and web development
+- Interested in artificial intelligence, Linux, and web development
-- I’m currently learning Python
-- I’m looking to collaborate on interesting projects

 <!---
 msabur/msabur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.